TritonDataCenter/smartos-docs/docs/configuring-nfs-in-smartos.md

 <!-- markdownlint-disable line-length -->

 NFS (network file system) provides access to remote filesystems which appear similar to local resources on client hosts.
-Currently on SmartOS, NFS can only be served from the **global zone**.
-It is highly recomended to use [SMB](configuring-smb-in-smartos.md) in zones instead.

 The following focuses on NFS server and client configurations in SmartOS.
 Our host details are: